scottnonnenberg/blog/pages/posts/2013-09-16-why-i-left-liffft.md

   - career
 ---

+*[To those arriving from Google: I was one of the three original founders of LIFFFT, along with [Kav Latiolais](https://twitter.com/kavla) and [Donald DeSantis](https://twitter.com/donalddesantis).
+In 2013, it was entirely innovation-focused.
+As of February 2016, it seems to be much more about contract software development.]*

 Most of you who I’ve spoken with in the last month or two likely know already that I left [LIFFFT](http://www.liffft.com/).
 I wanted to make a wider announcement as our trajectories continue to diverge.

 <div class='fold'></div>